ccswbs/UoGd7-Training/styleguide.md

 ```

 ### Notes:
-- Add more "<article class='row media'>" tags to add new content
+* Add more ```<article class='row media'>``` tags to add new content
-- Only need a single "media-listing-page" tag around all article tags
+* Only need a single "media-listing-page" tag around all article tags
-- You may need to use "Full HTML" mode before entering this HTML code.
+* You may need to use "Full HTML" mode before entering this HTML code.
 Note that only site managers have access to this mode.

 ![Image of all bootstrap buttons](/images/leftAllignedImage.jpg)

-##Home Pages
+## Home Pages

+Below are different layouts that are availiable with our platform.
+If you would like to use the layouts below, please contact a member of the AODA Web Team for help.
+A combination of the below layouts can be used to design a home page.

-###Layout 1: Intro area with two main buttons.
+### Layout 1: Intro area with two main buttons.
 Grid below it with 3 columns and 2 rows, used for section lead-ins.
 News, Features, and Upcoming Events located at the bottom of the page.
 ![Image of 3 columns, 2 rows grid layout](/images/welcome_3column_2row.PNG)

-###Layout 2: Intro area with three main buttons.
+### Layout 2: Intro area with three main buttons.
 Right below intro are Links with icons to main sections of the website.
 Search and News located to the right of the links.
 ![Image of intro and links with icons layout](/images/welcome_icon_links.PNG)

-###Layout 3: 3 column top level lead-ins.
+### Layout 3: 3 column top level lead-ins.
 Info banner midway through the page.
 News, Features, Upcoming Events, and Stay Connected at the bottom of the page.
 ![Image of 3 column with info banner layout](/images/3column_infoBanner.PNG)

-###Layout 4: 4 column top level lead-ins
+### Layout 4: 4 column top level lead-ins
 ![Image of 4 columns grid layout](/images/4columns.PNG)

-# Miscellaneous
+## Miscellaneous

-## Icons
+### Icons
-### Icon Only
+#### Icon Only
 ![Image of University Icon](/images/universityIcon.PNG)
 ```HTML
 <i aria-hidden="true" class="fa fa-university">&nbsp;</i>
 ```

-### Icon with Link Text/Text
+#### Icon with Link Text/Text
 ![Image of University Icon with University of Guelph Link Text](/images/universityIconWithText.PNG)
 ```HTML
 <h2><i aria-hidden="true" class="fa fa-university">&nbsp;</i><a href="www.uoguelph.ca">University of Guelph</a></h2>
 ```

-### How do I view all available icons, class names, character codes and aliases?
+#### How do I view all available icons, class names, character codes and aliases?
-- Font Awesome provides a cheatsheet page where all of that information can be found: http://fontawesome.io/cheatsheet/
+* Font Awesome provides a cheatsheet page where all of that information can be found: http://fontawesome.io/cheatsheet/

-### How do I increase the size of my icon?
+#### How do I increase the size of my icon?
-- To increase icon sizes relative to their container, use the ```fa-lg``` (33% increase), ```fa-2x```, ```fa-3x```, ```fa-4x```, or ```fa-5x``` classes.
+* To increase icon sizes relative to their container, use the ```fa-lg``` (33% increase), ```fa-2x```, ```fa-3x```, ```fa-4x```, or ```fa-5x``` classes.
 ```HTML
 <i class="fa fa-university fa-lg">&nbsp;</i>
 <i class="fa fa-university fa-2x">&nbsp;</i>